Money makes money! Is there anyone who disagrees?

 Why do I say so?

-Okay, so here’s the deal — your customers are one of the most influential marketing force.
-That is if you use their influential powers effectively.
+Okay, so here’s the deal — your customers are one of the most influential marketing forces you have, but only if you use their influential powers effectively.

 This is where word of mouth marketing comes into play.